 Due to safety considerations, children must be in Year 7 or higher to attend the Observatory tours.
 All under-18s must be accompanied by an adult.

 We can accommodate small groups of up to 8–10 visitors at a time at our Observatory, and can run 3 or 4 trips per evening.
 Unfortunately this means that a maximum of 32 people will be able to visit the Observatory.
 Visitors can enter a ballot on arrival at the event, and those drawn will be allocated a place on a scheduled shuttle service.
 Each trip will be approximately 1.5 hours, with the last shuttle to returning to campus at approximately 10 pm.

 The talks and refreshments will be held in the Poynting Physics Building (R13 on the campus map), with telescopes in nearby Chancellor's Court.
 The University's website has directions to the Edgbaston campus and how to reach the Poynthing Physics Building; the lecture theatre, refreshments and demonstrations are on the second (S) floor.

 Disabled access is readily available on campus, however the Grubb and Observatory have limited access.

-Astronomy in the City is brought to you in partnership with the University of Birmingham Astronomical Society, the Birmingham Astronomical Society, the Knowle Astronomical Society and Solihull School.
+Astronomy in the City is brought to you in partnership with the University of Birmingham Astronomical Society, the Birmingham Astronomical Society, the Knowle Astronomical Society, Solihull School and Circles of Influence.